leah-jala/PP5-PaperDreams7Apr/README.md

 This is a website for a fictional company called, "Paper Dreams," which has been developed as part of Code Institute Institute's Full Stack Developer Course (Portfolio Project 5).
 The artwork presented on the site is my own, with all rights reserved.
 The images are my own.

 Paper Dreams is an ecommerce website for a paper-mache artist to sell a small collection of ever-changing masks, figurines and animal objects, paintings and prints and more.
 Customers can register with the site, which allows them to maintain an order history, a profile and a wishlist.
 Staff users can manage tutorials from the frontend and superusers have additional frontend access to Product Management.
 Both of these management functionalities are available via the navigation bar's "My Account" dropdown for the respective signed in users, but links are availble throughout the ecommerce sections of the site to manage these areas.
 Superusers also have a frontend link to the django admin panel in "My Account".

+As a note: the prices attached to some of the items are random.
+While I do create things with moulds, and it is possible to print many masks off the same plaster mould, in reality I wouldn't do more than 3-4 of the same mask, and most of the figures would be one-offs.
+I have created larger quantities for to make the site easier to test.

 You can  the live site [here.](https://paper-dreams-uk.herokuapp.com/)

 ![Am I responsive](docs/website/amiresponsive.JPG)